DISMGryphons/YCEP-MiniComp/challenges/windows/EventVwr/README.md

  `EventLog.exe` should now start running everytime the admin user logs on.
 ## Distribution
 - EventLog.exe
-    - SHA1: `8a9c048cc0cd9e794d3274a4b66fd228ac52dea5`
+    - SHA1: `413c01227319d140bf5d28adc5182126fbd6a438`
     - Form is hidden when run.
 It can be ended through task manager.

 ## Solution
-1. WINDOW + R
-2. eventvwr
-3. Click Window Logs
-4. Click Application
+1. Go to Event Viewer
+2. On the left side, Under Window Logs -> Application
-5. Look for Source named: F1@G
+3. Filter for source named: MC FLAG
-6. Details consist of Base64 Encoded.
-Decode it.
+4. Details consist of gibberish text.
+Reverse it to get the flag.

 ### Flag
 `MC{EV3N7_V13W3R}`